 Benefits of Pregnancy

-Of course, there are also many more common issues which crop up during pregnancy – and even one or two advantages, such as thick glossy hair and beautiful skin (allegedly).
+Of course, as well as those unusual pregnancy symptoms, there are also many more common issues which crop up antenatally – and even one or two advantages, such as thick glossy hair and beautiful skin (allegedly).
 Sadly, I’ve also suffered adult acne this pregnancy (didn’t make the above list because I think this can be common).